WebAssembly/module-linking/proposals/module-types/Example-SharedEverythingDynamicLinking.md

 `i32` `global` containing that `func`'s index in the global `funcref` table.

-Because a shared library can't know the absolute offset in the global `funcref` table for all of its exported functions, the table slots must be dynamically allocated.
-This can be achieved by the shared library calling into a `ftalloc` export of `libc` (analogous to `malloc`, but for allocating from the global `funcref` table) from the shared library's `start` function.
-Elements can then be written into the table (using [bulk memory operations]) at the allocated offset and their indices written into the exported `i32`s.
+Because a shared library can't know the absolute offset in the global `funcref` table for all of its exported functions, the table slots' offsets must be dynamic.
+One way this could be achieved is by the shared library calling into a `ftalloc` export of `libc` (analogous to `malloc`, but for allocating from the global `funcref` table) from the shared library's `start` function.
+Elements could then be written into the table (using [bulk memory operations]) at the allocated offset and their indices written into the exported `i32`s.